 There are also instances of full, or complete rhyme as well.
 Such as exists between “moving” and “evening” in stanzas one and two.
 This rhyme extends into the lines as well, with “browsing” in line three in the second stanza.

 One of the most important elements of ‘The Way My Mother Speaks’ is repetition.
 This can be seen through the use and reuse of phrases such as “The day and ever” in stanza one and “Nothing is not silent” in stanza two.
 Duffy also makes use of enjambment, such as at the end of the third stanza between lines eight and nine.
 There are also interesting moments of juxtaposition in the final stanza.
-She compares the different emotions she associates with her mother, childhood and aging.
+She compares the different emotions she associates with her mother, childhood, and ageing.